 - 2.1 The Local Plan comprises various documents known as Development Plan Documents (DPDs) which set out the Council's policies for achieving economic, social and environmental objectives where they affect the development and use of land.
 These DPDs are statutory documents and are subject to rigorous procedures of community involvement, consultation and independent examination by the Planning Inspectorate on behalf of the Secretary of State.
 Once adopted decisions on planning applications must be made in accordance with these DPDs unless material considerations indicate otherwise. - 2.2 In addition to the DPDs, the Council can produce Supplementary Planning Documents (SPDs).
 These documents can cover a wide range of issues on which the planning authority wishes to provide further guidance to supplement the policies and proposals in their DPDs.
 They are not subject to independent examination but the preparation process does involve public consultation prior to adoption.
-The Planning Act 2008 removed the requirement to include SPDs within the LDS however, reference to existing and proposed SPDs has been included in this LDS to provide a full picture of planning policy coverage in Blackpool. - 2.3 The Council also has to prepare:
+The Planning Act 2008 removed the requirement to include SPDs within the LDS however, reference to existing and proposed SPDs has been included in this LDS to provide a full picture of planning policy coverage in Blackpool.
+The Council's adopted SPDs can be viewed on the Council's website.

+2.3 The Council also has to prepare: